oobecomau/desktop.gov.au/docs/security/standard-operating-procedures.md

 ### Blocking untrusted and unsigned processes running from USB

-USB devices may be allowed to be used within an Agency, however untrusted and unsigned process can be blocked to prevent infection.
+USB devices may be allowed to be used within an organisation, however untrusted and unsigned process can be blocked to prevent infection.
 Alternatively, this setting can also be set to Audit Only to track the processes.

 This will include executable files as well as script files.